 Expert Care for Even the Sickest Patients

 Advanced heart failure patients often have other serious medical conditions that require expert care.
-As an academic medical center, Froedtert & the Medical College of Wisconsin have a vast array of experts and specialists who collaborate to deliver the best care possible for even the sickest patients.
+As the only academic medical center in eastern Wisconsin, we have a vast array of experts and specialists who collaborate to deliver the best care possible for even the sickest patients.
 In fact, we often see patients who have been refused at other centers because the number of medical issues they face and the severity of their disease.